USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 **Figure 5‑1.
 CMAQ repository structure**

-In this image it can be seen that there four main sub folders within the CMAQ repository.
+In this image it can be seen that there are four main sub folders within the CMAQ repository.
 The first folder, CCTM, houses all the source codes (i.e. fortran/C programs) and scripts that drive the CMAQ Chemistry Transport Model (CCTM).

 The second folder, DOCS, contains all relevant documentation pertaining to the CMAQ program suite including the User Manual, Release Notes and Known issues associated with the current release and a Developers Guide for a general description of CMAQ's open-source collaboration workflow and step-by-step instructions for how to make code contributions through GitHub.